FlowInteractive visual effects by Karl Sims, 2018

 of hues.

-Karl Sims developed the simulation and visual effects software for this exhibit using C, OpenGL and OpenCL, which runs on a Linux computer with an NVIDIA graphics card.
+Karl Sims developed the simulation and visual effects software for this exhibit using C++, OpenCL and OpenGL, which runs on a Linux computer with an NVIDIA graphics card.
 Jesse Gray of IF Robots developed the Kinect camera and depth sensor interface.
-Thanks to the MIT CSAIL team for commissioning this project, including Una-May O'Reilly, Charles Leiserson, and Daniela Rus. |
+The original version of this exhibit was commissioned by CSAIL, the MIT Computer Science and AI Laboratory.
+Thanks to the CSAIL team including Una-May O'Reilly, Charles Leiserson, and Daniela Rus. |

 Rays of blue light are generated from liquid shapes that swirl from the motions of users. |